varabyte/kotter/README.md

 ![Code sample in action](https://github.com/varabyte/media/raw/main/kotter/screencasts/kotter-calculating.gif)

-The `run` callback runs as a suspend function, so you can call other suspend methods from within it.
+The `run` block runs as a suspend function, so you can call other suspend methods from within it.

-Unlike using `run` without a callback (i.e. simply `run()`), here your program will be blocked until the callback has finished (or, if it has triggered a rerender, until the last rerender finishes after your callback is done).
+Your program will be blocked until the run block has finished (or, if it has triggered a rerender, until the last rerender finishes).

 #### LiveVar

-In our example above, the `run` callback calls a `rerender` method, which you can call to request another render pass.
+In our example above, the `run` block calls a `rerender` method, which you can call to request another render pass.

 However, remembering to call `rerender` yourself is potentially fragile and could be a source of bugs in the future when trying to figure out why your console isn't updating.